Chaos, violence, mockery as pro-Trump mob occupies Congress

 The pro-Trump mob took over the presiding officer’s chair in the Senate, the offices of the House speaker and the Senate dais, where one yelled, “Trump won that election.”

-They mocked its leaders, posing for photos in the office of House Speaker Nancy Pelosi, one with his feet propped on her desk, another sitting in the same seat Vice President Mike Pence had occupied only moments before during the proceedings to certify the Electoral College vote.
+They mocked its leaders, posing for photos in the office of House Speaker Nancy Pelosi, one with his feet propped on a desk in her office, another sitting in the same seat Vice President Mike Pence had occupied only moments before during the proceedings to certify the Electoral College vote.
+That certification would eventually take place, but not until well after midnight.

+There was a heavy police presence at the Capitol on Thursday morning, including officers from D.C., Maryland and Virginia and the D.C.
+National Guard.
+But the streets were quiet.

 Trump told his morning crowd at the Ellipse that he would go with them to the Capitol, but he didn’t.
 Instead he sent them off with incendiary rhetoric.